domsson/falcon/README.md

 	> channel [channel]

-Instruct a component to switch to the given channel from here on out.
+Instruct a component to switch to the given channel for all communication from this point forward.

 #### `pair`

-    > pair [channel]
+    > pair [force] [channel]

-Broadcast or direct message from controller to components, requesting them to pair up with the controller if the `bank` name is a match.
+Request a component to pair up with the controller if the `bank` name matches.
 Components are expected to reply with a `status` message.
-If the optional `channel` parameter is given, components should listen to messages from the controller on the specified channel from here on out.
+If the `force` parameter is given and `1`, components should pair to the controller even if they were already paired to another controller.
+If the `channel` parameter is given, components should additionally change to the specified channel.

 #### `status`

     > status
-    < status component-status [status-params...]
+    < status component-status controller-uuid [status-params...]

 When send by the controller, this is a request for a `status` reply by all applicable components; that is, all components with the same `bank`.

 If send by a component, this is a reply to a `status` or `pair` request.
 Informs about the general state of a component, which also indicates whether the component is paired to a controller or not.
-If paired, the controller UUID is provided as additional status parameter.
+If paired, the controller UUID is provided, otherwise it will be the NULL key.

 `component-status` can be either of the following (subject to change):

-- `default`: undergoing/underwent basic initialization
+- `default`: initial state; only basic initialization has been done
-- `pairing`: (controller only) pairing with components
-- `paired`:  (components only) paired with controller
-- `config`:  undergoing the configuration process
+- `config`:  currently undergoing the configuration process
-- `running`: config complete, component is operational
+- `running`: configuration complete, component is operational
 - `error`:   not operational due to some error

 #### `config`